rekalogika/rekalogika.dev/docs/mapper/02-object.md

 ## Classes With Dynamic Properties, Including `stdClass`

-Mapper supports classes with `#[AllowDynamicProperties]`, including `stdClass`, on the source side.
+Mapper supports classes with `#[AllowDynamicProperties]`, including `stdClass` and all classes that extends `stdClass`, with the following semantics.

-On the target side, the behavior is currently not defined, but it should work with explicit properties & method.
-It just won't write to dynamic properties.
+If the target is `stdClass` (or an object with `#[AllowDynamicProperties]`), then all properties of the source will be mapped to the target.
+If the target has explicit properties, then they will be respected as usual.

+If the source is a `stdClass` (or an object with `#[AllowDynamicProperties]`) and the target is a regular object, then the mapping will take place for each property of the target that has a matching property on the source side.